X

 matcha chawan_Photo Courtesy kastellobet.dk

 The Chawan is for drinking tea.
-The term “cha” means tea and “wan” means a bowl.
+“Cha” means tea, and “wan” means a bowl.
 It comes in a variety of materials and shapes.
-Usually, we use different types of chawans for different seasons.
-In winter, the chawan with height is used for keeping the matcha warm and the one with shorter height is used in Summer.
-You can substitute by a (Café Au Lait) bowl!
+Usually, we use different types of Chawans for other seasons.
+In winter, the Chawan with height is used to keep the matcha warm, and the one with a shorter height is used in summer.
+You can substitute with a (Café Au Lait) bowl!

-When we drink koicha (strong tea), we use the chawan without any pattern while we use the one with a pattern for drinking usucha (weak tea).
-It should be fun to choose your favorite out of wide selections.
+When we drink Koicha (strong tea), we use the Chawan without any pattern, and the one with a pattern for drinking Usucha (weak tea).
+It should be fun to choose your favorite from the wide selections.

 Chashaku (Tea scoop)